Endocrine Cell Differentiation

 (name linked to profile in Lund University research portal)

-Principal investigator & group leader, scientist, Isabella [dot] Artner [at] med [dot] lu [dot] se
+Principal Investigator, Isabella [dot] Artner [at] med [dot] lu [dot] se